 1. INTRODUCTION

 The skeletal system of avian species consists of pleomorphic individual bones whose morphology is primarily influenced by their function and exhibit species-specific traits (Nickel et al., 1977).
-Its skeleton is evolved and suited for flight, with a large sternum, an open ventral pelvis, forelimb modified to form a wing, and significant vertebral fusion (Dyce et al., 2010).
+Its skeleton is evolved and suited for flight, with a large sternum, an open ventral pelvis, forelimb modified into wing, and significant vertebral fusion (Dyce et al., 2010).
 The common raven (Corvus corax) is a large all-black passerine bird belongs to corvidae family.
-It is the most widely distributed and one of the largest of all corvids, found across the Northern Hemisphere.
-Its young ones may travel in flocks but later mate for life, with each mated pair defending a territory.
+It is the most widely distributed and one of the largest of all corvids, found across the Northern Hemisphere..
 Common raven prefers omnivorous diet.
 It differs from the crow by its greater size, larger and heavier black beak, shaggy feathers around the throat, longer bristles above the beak, and a longer, wedge-shaped tail (Svensson et al., 2022).
 Flying ravens are distinguished from crows by their tail shape, larger wing area, and more stable soaring style, which generally involves less wing flapping.
 In flight the feathers produce a creaking sound that has been likened to the rustle of silk (Ali and Ripley, 1986).
 The pectoral girdle provides strength and range of motion to birds' wings and has a functional purpose in their flight mechanism.
 The pectoral girdle is the set of bones that supports the wings (Parvez et al., 2016) in domestic pigeon.
 An enormous work has been done on the pectoral girdle of birds like pigeon, crow, owl (John et al., 2014), green-winged macaw and peahen (Indu et al., 2012), Red wattle lapwing (John et al., 2015), Indian eagle owl (Saini and Bansal, 2023), Conure (Beaulah et al., 2023a), Crested serpent eagle and Brown wood owl (Keneisenuo et al., 2020) and Black swan (Rachel et al., 2024).
 However, to our knowledge, infinitesimal studies have been found on the gross morphology of pectoral girdle bones of common raven.
 Therefore, this study was aimed to document the general anatomical features of the pectoral girdle bones of the common raven.

 2. material and methods

-This study was conducted on the bones of pectoral girdle of three adult common raven birds in the Department of Veterinary Anatomy, Veterinary College and Research Institute, Namakkal, Tamil Nadu, India.
+The study was conducted on the bones of pectoral girdle of three adult common raven birds in the Department of Veterinary Anatomy, Veterinary College and Research Institute, Namakkal, Tamil Nadu, India.
 The birds were collected in half decomposed state from in and around the college campus.
-The external decomposed parts were removed manually as much as possible and the carcasses were subjected to natural wet maceration (Tamilselvan et al., 2024) to separate the bones from their body parts of common raven.
-After assurance from the concerned subject experts that bone pathology was not observed.
-The disarticulated bones of pectoral girdle were identified and cleaned by using 10% solution of washing powder in plain water for overnight to remove the tissue debris and meaty colour of the bones followed by soaking in 10% bleaching powder solution for overnight to get clear appearance (Tamilselvan et al., 2018).
-Then the bones were dried under room temperature for about one week.
+The external decomposed parts were removed manually as much as possible and the carcasses were subjected to natural wet maceration (Tamilselvan et al., 2024) tocollect bones.
+After assurance from the concerned subject experts that bone pathology was not observed, the disarticulated bones of pectoral girdle were identified and cleaned by using 10% solution of washing powder in plain water for overnight to remove the tissue debris and meaty colour of the bones followed by soaking in 10% bleaching powder solution for overnight to get clear appearance (Tamilselvan et al., 2018).
+Bones were then dried under room temperature for about one week.
 The dried bones were immersed in acetone solution for overnight to remove the fat (Tompsett, 1970).
 Finally, the gross morphological structures of bones were studied and photographed for documentation.

 3. results and discussion